For a Viewpoint on Mormonism broadcast that played on January 21, 2015, go to Abortion and Mormonism

 Why the Inconsistency?

 It is easy to understand why those who hold a pro-abortion position must continue to deny that the unborn fetus is actually human.
-Should they concede that the unborn child is in fact human, they must then explain why these humans are not granted the right to life that all other humans enjoy.
+Should they concede that the unborn child is in fact human, they must then explain why these humans are not granted the right to life that all other humans in the Unites States enjoy.
 The cry of those who say that nobody has the right to tell a mother what to do with her body falls short for the simple reason that, while the baby may be in her body, it is not her body.
 Unfortunately those in favor of abortion refuse to acknowledge this biological fact.
-But let's be serious.
-If the unborn fetus isn't a real human, why is an abortion needed in the first place?
+But let’s be serious.
+If the unborn fetus isn’t a real human, why is an abortion needed in the first place?
 Are we as a society going to stoop so low as to declare that the unborn is nothing better than a cancer or tumor that must be removed?
+Sadly, many do.

-Much of the problem for the Mormon Church lies in its unbiblical belief that not all sins can be forgiven by God.
-By taking Jesus' words in Mark 3:28, 29, it has erroneously linked blasphemy of the Holy Spirit with murder.
+Much of the problem for the Mormon church lies in its unbiblical belief that not all sins can be forgiven by God.
+By taking Jesus’ words in Mark 3:28, 29, it has erroneously linked blasphemy of the Holy Spirit with murder.
 However, it is clear from the context that no such connection can be made.
 Instead, blasphemy against the Holy Spirit is linked with attributing to Satan the work that originates with God.

-Unlike the Mormon Church, Christians have historically held to the position that the God of the Bible has the ability and desire to forgive any and all sins of the penitent.
+Christians have historically held to the position that the God of the Bible has the ability and desire to forgive any and all sins of the penitent.
 First John 1:9 states that God is faithful and just to forgive all sins, and to cleanse from all unrighteousness.
 Even the sin of abortion can be forgiven, and no woman who has ever participated in such a sin should feel that she could never be reconciled to God after having committed such an offense.

 Biblically, the taking of a human life is granted only under special circumstances.
 These would include a just war and as a means for society to protect itself from criminals.
 Abortion fits neither category.
 It is therefore immoral and should always be seen as such.
-As long as the leaders of the LDS Church place pragmatism above scripture, their leadership credentials should always be questioned.
+As long as the leaders of the LDS church place pragmatism above scripture, their leadership credentials should always be questioned.